DamienToomey/memory/README.md

 - Reference: [Create React App Documentation | Deployment](https://create-react-app.dev/docs/deployment/#github-pages)

 **WARNING**: follow the steps bellow to create empty `gh-pages` branch where HTML/CSS/JS content will be stored and deployed to GitHub Pages.
+This manual step is only necessary for the first time you deploy to GitHub Pages.

 The branch `gh-pages` will contain the app, its documentation and the coverage report.